 1. You must be a co-owner in the property

-2. You must be a co-borrower for the loanEach co-owner can claim a deduction of maximum Rs 1.5 lakhs towards repayment of principal under section 80C.
-This is within the overall limit of Rs 1.5 lakhs of Section 80C.
-Therefore, as a family, you will be able to take a larger tax benefit against the interest paid on the home loan when the property is jointly owned and your interest outgo is more than Rs 2,00,000 per year.
+2. You must be a co-borrower for the loanEach co-owner can claim a deduction of maximum Rs 1.5 lakh towards repayment of principal under section 80C.
+This is within the overall limit of Rs 1.5 lakh of Section 80C.
+Therefore, you can avail a larger tax benefit against the interest paid on home loan when the property is jointly owned and your interest outgo exceeds Rs 2 lakh per year.
 It’s important to note that the tax benefit of both the deduction on home loan interest and principal repayment under section 80C can only be claimed once the construction of the property is complete.

 6. HRA and Deduction on Home Loan